 Key to a student's future progress is the skill of reflecting on study experiences they already have; this may be learning experiences prior to starting at University or reflecting on the modules they already have taken.
 Although students are understandably very conscious of the summative marks they have received at the end of modules, one of the significant aspects of the Academic Adviser role is to help advisees make the best use of all the feedback (and not just the mark) they have received on their performance from module leaders.

 This applies to students who are already doing well, as well as those who may be struggling.
-It might also be appropriate to alert the student to other forms of University support such as Upgrade or the International Student Advice Team (ISAT), as shown in the Academic Guidance Framework.
+It might also be appropriate to alert the student to other forms of University support such as the Centre for Academic Development or the International Student Advice Team.

 Dedicating time to meet with advisees between semesters to review their feedback across a number of modules can form a valuable platform to help them to identify areas where they are already strong and to focus on what they need to do to further develop in their subject knowledge and approach to studies.
 This may also involve more personal aspects such as the student's organisation of time.
 Encouraging the advisee to be self-reflective is likely to work better than summarising the feedback as a list of "to do's".
 Establishing some clear goals at the end of such feedback meetings is helpful.
 More valuable still is actually devoting just a few minutes of the time together to start one of the tasks on that list, maybe a re-drafting of an assignment or sketching an essay outline.